Tullio + Elisabetta

 1960 - 1970

-Armando Ruggieri born along the Italian Amalfi coast, Armando witnessed the turning of a century.
-He was a small boy when the first world war would claim the continent; when fascism would replace democracy; when the entire world seemed to be fighting for its very existence.
+Armando Ruggieri Born along the Italian Amalfi coast, Armando witnessed the turning of a century.
+He was a small boy when the First World War claimed the continent.
+Later, he would see fascism replace democracy while the entire world seemed to be fighting for its existence.

-He saw destruction, grief and despair- but he also saw hope.
-Armando came from a long line of craftspeople, those skilled hands that could create a thing of beauty and purpose where before there was nothing.
-He could never remember a time when the inherent magic of creation did not leave him in awe.
+He saw destruction, grief and despair--but he also saw hope.
+Armando came from a long line of craftspeople, those whose skilled hands could create objects of beauty and purpose from raw materials.
+He couldn't remember a time when the inherent magic of creation didn't inspire his awe.

-This is how Armando saw the future: from the very worst can come the very best.
-He believed one should always strive to bring beauty to life, to make it seen and for him, there was nothing more beautiful than the warm sunset glow of 18k gold.
+This was how Armando saw the future: from the very worst can come the very best.
+He believed one should always strive to bring beauty to life, and for him there was nothing more beautiful than the sunset glow of 18k gold.

-So, it was that nearly half a century later, when one of his oldest friends- now living thousands of kilometers away in Canada- asked him to take his son Dino under his wing as a goldsmith’s apprentice, Armando did not hesitate; beauty must be shared to be seen.
+So it was that nearly half a century later when one of his oldest friends--now living thousands of kilometers away in Canada--asked him to take his son Dino as an apprentice, Armando did not hesitate.
+Beauty must be shared to be seen.

-1969 Dino travels to Rome to meet his new mentor and to spend the next few months training in a traditional Italian workshop; he is barely 15.
-Armando starts small, testing Dino on the basics: saw a straight line, file a flush surface, solder a silver wire; it takes Dino a few minutes to complete.
+1969 Dino travels to Rome to meet his new mentor and spend the next few months training in a traditional Italian workshop.
+He is barely fifteen.
+Armando starts small, testing Dino on the basics: saw a straight line, file a flush surface, solder a silver wire.
+It takes Dino only a few minutes to complete each task.

-Armando tries a different tack, he hands Dino a gold ring setting and tells him to reproduce it exactly.
-It is a classic halo setting, an emerald shaped center stone with a dozen round stones surrounding it- completely hand fabricated, down to the very last claw.
-It takes Dino the rest of the day, and part of the second, but he hands his teacher a perfect reproduction.
+Armando tries a different tack: he hands Dino a gold ring setting and tells him to reproduce it exactly.
+It's a classic halo setting--an emerald-shaped centre stone with a dozen round stones surrounding it--completely hand-fabricated, down to the very last claw.
+It takes Dino the rest of the day and part of the second, but he hands his teacher a perfect reproduction.
 Armando decides to teach him everything he knows.1970 Dino returns to Toronto to find that his father’s engraving business is booming.
 His older brother Massimo convinces Tullio and Elisabetta to expand and open a jewellery shop.
 He suggests naming the store after his brother who is ten years his junior.
-Tullio and Elisabetta are hesitant, not because they question his abilities, but they wonder whether their clients would trust a teenager with their most prized possessions.
-Massimo convinces them the work with speak for itself.
-They open Dino Credit Jewellers on Plunkett road.
+Tullio and Elisabetta are hesitant, but not because they question Dino's abilities; instead, they wonder whether their clients will trust a teenager with their most prized possessions.
+Massimo convinces them that the work speaks for itself.
+They open Dino Credit Jewellers on Plunkett Road.

 Dino + Massimo

-With their children at their side, Tullio and Elisabetta decide it is time to take an early retirement -passing the business on to their sons Massimo and Dino.
+With their children at their side, Tullio and Elisabetta decide it's time to take an early retirement--passing the business on to their sons Massimo and Dino.

-The seventies are in full swing, and Toronto is swinging right along with it.
-Unlike other major cities, Toronto’s downtown core has not been rendered a ghost town by suburbanization; it is booming with the construction of concrete giants like the CN tower and artists of all kinds are converging on Queen street west and Yorkville.
+The seventies are in full swing, and Toronto is swinging right along with them.
+Unlike other major cities, Toronto’s downtown core hasn't been rendered a ghost town by suburbanization.
+Instead, the construction of concrete giants like the CN Tower is transforming the city, and artists of all kinds are converging on Queen Street West and Yorkville Avenue.

-1978 modeled after the Italian workshops they apprenticed in, the open concept shop puts the art of goldsmithing in the forefront; every person walking through the door is confronted by the sights and smells of a studio.
-18Karat wouldn’t just be a place to buy jewellery, it would be a place where art happened.
+1978 Modelled after the Italian workshops they apprenticed in, the open concept shop puts the art of goldsmithing at the forefront.
+Every person walking through the door is greeted by the sights and smells of a studio.
+18Karat wouldn’t just be a place to buy jewellery; it would be a place where art happened.

-Massimo and Dino wanted to create something that did not exist anywhere else; a place where clients would work directly with the goldsmith who would help them design and create their own work of art.
+Massimo and Dino wanted to create something that didn't exist anywhere else: a place where clients could work directly with the goldsmith, who would help them design and create their own work of art.

 Like nowhere else before it, at 18Karat, custom would mean so much more than choosing a stone and selecting a setting.
 It would mean creating something from start to finish, tailoring every detail.
 It would mean being limited only by one’s imagination.Creating something from nothing was after all, the only worthwhile endeavour.

-2008 Brought with it an economic recession, record breaking gold prices, and a new member of the 18Karat family.
+2008 The year brought an economic recession, record-breaking gold prices, and a new member of the 18Karat family.

 Vanessa Laurin was a recent art school graduate.
-Admittedly, she knew very little about jewellery and maybe a thing or two about good design; somethings are easier to teach than others.Volatile markets created a fog of panic and general unease; businesses big and small were closing their doors daily.
-It suddenly seemed that business as usual was no longer going to cut it; in order to survive, 18Karat would have to evolve.
-This began by expanding to include a gallery space that would include the work of other talented Canadian goldsmiths and overtime this would grow to include hosting and organizing national and international exhibitions and events, including ferrous in 2012, D’or in 2013, and ultimately the great white north jewellery exhibition - jewellery made in and inspired by Canada.
+Admittedly, she knew very little about jewellery, but she did know a thing or two about good design.
+Some things are easier to teach than others.Volatile markets created a fog of panic and general unease.
+Businesses big and small were closing their doors daily.
+It suddenly seemed that business as usual was no longer going to cut it: in order to survive, 18Karat would have to evolve.
+This began by expanding the space to include a gallery showcasing the work of other talented Canadian goldsmiths.
+Over time it would grow to host national and international exhibitions and events, such as Ferrous in 2012, D’or in 2013, and ultimately, The Great White North Jewellery Exhibition--higlighting jewellery made in and inspired by Canada.

-After four decades of success, brothers Massimo and Dino began to think that perhaps it was time to consider retirement… but one spring afternoon while driving north on Yonge Street, Massimo spotted a soon-to-be-vacant storefront in the beautiful Rosedale area.
-Always a dreamer, Massimo saw an opportunity for 18Karat to continue its journey, and Rosedale seemed like an ideal spot for the growing gallery.
+One spring afternoon, while driving north on Yonge Street, Massimo spots a soon to be vacant storefront in the beautiful Rosedale area.
+For six years 18Karat had been growing under the title of "Studio + Gallery," introducing comtemporary Canadian jewellery artists to the public.
+Always the dreamer, Massimo saw an opportunity for 18Karat to continue its journey.
 He immediately turned his car around to make an inquiry about the new storefront.